RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 self.optimizer.zero_grad()
 loss.backward()
 ```
-Figure: Reinforce Agent Update Method
+Figure 13: Reinforce Agent Update Method

-Which, sums the log of the probabilities of taking all actions in each step, multiplied by the discounted action rewards of that trajectory (episode).
+Which, sums the log of the probabilities of taking all actions in each step, multiplied by the discounted action rewards of that trajectory.
 When these noisy gradients from multiple time steps within a trajectory are aggregated, this is the cause of the high variance.
-Over longer trajectories (training durations), the accumulation of this noise worsens the variance, as seen in figures 3 and 4 (Zhao et al. 2012).
+Over longer trajectories (training durations), the accumulation of this noise worsens the variance, as seen in figures 10 and 11 (Zhao et al. 2012).

 On-policy learning limitations, requiring new data for each update.
 REINFORCE has poor sample efficiency due the on-policy approach, collecting the discounted rewards from a single training episode.
 Prior experiences, are not reused (Bao et al. 2025).